 COMNAP Antarctic Fellowship, the IAATO Antarctic Fellowship, the SCAR Fellowship & the CCAMLR Scholarship

-The Council of Managers of National Antarctic Programs (COMNAP), the Scientific Committee on Antarctic Research (SCAR), the and the Commission for the Conservation of Antarctic Marine Living Resources (CCAMLR) have been working together for many years to support talented early-career researchers, scientists, engineers, environmental managers, and other professionals to strengthen international capacity and cooperation in fields such as science support and facilitation, environmental management implementation, and climate, biodiversity, conservation, humanities and astrophysics research by way of an annual funding opportunity.
-From 2019, these Antarctic organisations were joined by the International Association of Antarctica Tour Operators (IAATO) who supported two early career fellows in the inaugural round.
+The Council of Managers of National Antarctic Programs (COMNAP), the Scientific Committee on Antarctic Research (SCAR), the and the Commission for the Conservation of Antarctic Marine Living Resources (CCAMLR) have been working together for many years to provide fellowships.
+In 2019 these Antarctic organisations were joined by the International Association of Antarctica Tour Operators (IAATO) to support talented early-career researchers, scientists, engineers, environmental managers, and other professionals to strengthen international capacity and cooperation in fields such as science support and facilitation, environmental management implementation, and climate, biodiversity, conservation, humanities and astrophysics research by way of an annual funding opportunity.

 The COMNAP Antarctic Fellowship was offered for the first time in 2011.
 It is designed to encourage the active involvement of early career Antarctic persons and to strengthen international capacity and cooperation in the spirit of the Antarctic Treaty.
 It is intended to allow people from a COMNAP Member National Antarctic Program country to undertake short-term visits to major international laboratories, field facilities, and/or home institutions in or operated by other COMNAP Member National Antarctic Programs (for a list of members, please visit the “Our Members” page of the COMNAP website).
 The fellow’s project should contribute to the objectives of the home or host National Antarctic Program’s objectives.